Powerful inaction, conspicuous absence, bountiful void

 *

-Things present, what we have, actions done, are facts.
+Things present, palpable, things we own, actions done, are facts for us.
 They determine what we can and must do next and limit us with what we cannot do; yet, the empty space’s potential and its time thus far not used, allow the things present to move and become.
 The Lao Tzu pictures this with genius:

 Thirty spokes form a wheel’s hub